vikas-movva/Obsidian/School/CP460 Applied Cryptography/Week 1.md

 >Therefore: **The problem of secure communication is reduced to the secure transmission and storage of the key $K$**
 ## Cryptanalysis
 ### Why do we need Cryptanalysis?
-There is no _mathimatical proof_ of security for any practical cipher and the only way to have assurance that a cipher is secure is to try to break it(and possibly fail)
+There is no _mathematical proof_ of security for any practical cipher and the only way to have assurance that a cipher is secure is to try to break it (and possibly fail)

 >[!Important]
 >**Kerckhoff's Principal**